brycie-boy/The_Cosmos/Inbox scrap.md

 REMEMBER, MR. CROWLEY SAID: YOU TOO ARE A STAR P.S.
 HE ALSO SAID: DO NOT LUST AFTER RESULTS

-Highlight(pink) - Location 1122

-As with the earlier circuits, the semantic circuit builds all of its conditioning and learning onto a bedrock of hard-wired imprinting.
-Thus, many existentially thinkable thoughts are socially unthinkable, since (a) everybody in a given society has roughly the same semantic imprint and (b) this is reinforced daily by assumptions that are mechanically taken for granted.

-Highlight(pink) - Location 1124

-Thus, a genius is one who, by some internal process, breaks through to Circuit VII—a minor neurological miracle loosely called “intuition”—and comes back down to the third circuit with the capacity to paint a new semantic map, build a new model of experience.
-Needless to say, this is always a profound shock to those still trapped in the old robot-imprints, and is generally considered a threat to territory (ideological head space).
-The long list of martyrs to free enquiry, from Socrates onward, shows how mechanical this neophobia (fear of new semantic signals) is.

 Highlight(pink) - Location 1128

 As Thomas Kuhn showed in The Structure of Scientific Revolutions, science itself—the apotheosis of third-circuit semantic rationality—is not free of this neophobia.
 Kuhn demonstrated, at length, that each scientific revolution took one full generation to turn over the old world view.
 And Kuhn further showed that the older scientists never are converted to the new semantic paradigm.
 They are, in our terminology, mechanically hooked to their original imprints.
 The revolution is complete, as Kuhn shows, only when a second generation, not hooked to the old imprint, is able to compare the two models and decides rationally that the newer one really does make more sense.